Duet Night Abyss Commission Guide

 • Tier V: Really depends on what other options are available to you.

 • You can rush through in about 15 minutes assuming you can just breeze through all the fights quickly.
-Truffle can basically facetank all the bosses while mounted on Filbert.
+Truffle with no Introns can basically facetank all the bosses while mounted on Filbert.
 A 15 minute run gets you around 1500 Threads of Time, or 150,000 Coin.

 • However five waves of Excavation also takes approximately as long and also gives you a lot of XP and miscellaneous loot.